 Measures We Are Taking

-The Victorian State Government advised Disability Support Workers are required to wear face masks at all times when working with people with a disability.
-Since Tuesday 28th July 2020 CLRS is providing all staff with face masks.
+Further advice from the Victorian State Government advised Disability Support Workers are required to wear eye protection at all times when supporting people with disability.
+This advice is in addition to the requirement to wear face masks at all times when supporting people with disability.
 The wearing of face masks became a requirement for all people living and working in Victoria from 11.59pm Sunday 2 August 2020.

 Staff are not permitted to wear a cloth face mask or a reusable face mask when delivering supports or working in any CLRS office.
 A surgical face mask must be worn.